-- 1. A minimum of six semesters of residence beginning with the sophomore year, at recognized institutions of higher education, provided that: - at least the final three semesters and forty-five credits are completed at the University of Balamand.
-Two regular summer sessions are considered equivalent to one semester. - 2.
-A maximum of ten semesters is allowed for the graduation of students who begin with the sophomore year, and six semesters for those beginning with the junior year.
+1. A minimum of six semesters of residence beginning with the sophomore year, at recognized institutions of higher education, provided that:

+- at least the final three semesters and fifty per cent credits are completed at the University of Balamand.
+Two regular summer sessions are considered equivalent to one semester.

+2. A maximum of ten semesters is allowed for the graduation of students who begin with the sophomore year, and six semesters for those beginning with the junior year.
 A student who fails to complete a degree within these specified times must petition the Dean for an extension of residence.

-NUMBER OF CREDITS REQUIRED
+NUMBER OF CREDITS REQUIRED AND DIPLOMA

-Generally, a minimum of 90 credits for a B.A., B.S or B.L.S., 100 for a U.D.T., 115 for a B.F.A., and 27 credits for a T.D.
+Generally, a minimum of 90 credits starting sophomore year for a B.A., B.S or B.L.S., 100 for a B.Tech., 115 for a B.F.A., 109 for B.E. and 21 credits for a T.D. following a bachelor degree.